 The Affordable Health Care Act, which became law in March 2010, included a provision that limits the annual amount of salary reductions that an employee may contribute to a health flexible spending arrangement (FSA).
 The limit is effective for taxable years beginning after December 31, 2012.
-For taxable year 2013 the limit is \$2,500.
-For taxable years beginning after December 31, 2013, this amount will be annually indexed for cost-of-living adjustments although the limit will stay the same for 2014.
+For taxable year 2015 the limit is \$2,550.
 Prior to this provision, there was no statutory limit for employee contributions to a health FSA; that amount was dictated by the employer either as a maximum dollar amount or maximum percentage of compensation.

-XIV.
+XVIII.
 USE TAX